hepromark/BicycleModelExploration/README.md

 - Green line is an underdamped system with oscillations.
 - Orange line is an overdamped system without oscillations.
-- Blue is an underdamped (unstable) system.
+- Blue is an unstable system.